-UCI Health Chao Family Comprehensive Cancer Center now offers special lung cancer screening for those at high risk for developing the disease, including smokers and people exposed to asbestos and other cancer-causing substances.
-This state-of-the-art test, called low-dose spiral computed tomography (LDCT), is a simple, painless exam that takes only seconds.
+UCI Health Chao Family Comprehensive Cancer Center now offers state-of-the-art lung cancer screening for those at high risk for developing the disease, including smokers and people exposed to asbestos and other cancer-causing substances.
+Called low-dose spiral computed tomography (LDCT), this simple, painless exam takes only seconds.

 We provide expert screening, with results interpreted immediately by a radiologist, followed by a consultation with one of our highly trained lung experts who specializes in the diagnosis and treatment of lung cancer — all on the same day.

 Our goal at Orange County's only National Cancer Institute-designated comprehensive cancer center is to diagnose lung cancer at its earliest, most treatable stage in people at greatest risk for developing the disease.

 To learn if you or a loved one are eligible for our lung screening test, please call 855-UCI-LUNG (855-824-5864).

 Our UCI Health Lung Cancer Screening Program is recommended for:

 - People between the ages of 55 and 74 who have smoked an average of one or more packs of cigarettes a day for 30 years*.
 This includes current smokers and those who have quit within the last 15 years.

 - People between the ages of 50 to 74 who currently or previously smoked an average of one pack of cigarettes a day for 20 years*, and have at least one additional risk factor for lung cancer.

 - Pulmonary fibrosis